Julian Chorążycki

 Julian Chorążycki (August 19, 1885 – April 19, 1943) served as doctor-in-chief of the infantry regiment in the Polish Army during the reconstitution of sovereign Poland.
 In the interwar period, he was a throat surgeon practising in Warsaw.
 Born Jewish, Chorążycki spent two years in the Warsaw Ghetto.
 During the Holocaust in Poland he became the first leader of the perilous prisoner uprising at the Treblinka extermination camp.
-On August 2, 1943 – after the long period of preparation posing an immediate threat to life – an armed revolt in Treblinka erupted, however, Chorążycki committed suicide on April 19, 1943 when faced with imminent capture, to avoid revealing details of the uprising and its participants under torture.
+On August 2, 1943 – after the long period of preparation posing an immediate threat to life – an armed revolt in Treblinka erupted, however, Chorążycki killed himself on April 19, 1943, when faced with imminent capture, to avoid revealing details of the uprising and its participants under torture.

 Life

 Julian Chorążycki was born to a Jewish family in Szawle (now Šiauliai) in the Russian Empire.
 He converted to Catholicism as an adult.
 His family settled in Warsaw when he was a child.
 After high school, Julian went to Munich to study medicine at the Ludwig Maximilian University and obtained his degree in 1910.
 Shortly after, he returned to Warsaw and in 1911 passed the state exams to practice Otorhinolaryngology.
 After the outbreak of World War I in 1914, he was taken to the Russian Army as the regimental physician.
 In 1918 he returned to Poland, and in March 1919 was appointed to the Polish Army as a chief physician during the Polish-Bolshevik war.
 He commanded a field hospital in the rank of Captain.

 In May 1922 Chorążycki was demobilised and joined the 1st District Hospital in Warsaw.
 He married Rozalia Lewenfisz and ran a private medical practice.
 They moved to Nowogrodzka 31 Street in the 1930s.
 He worked in the outpatient clinic for Social Insurance on top of his own practice.
 Chorążycki was mobilized again after the Nazi-Soviet invasion of Poland.
 At the end of 1940, he moved to the Warsaw Ghetto where he continued his medical practice.
 From the ghetto he was taken to the extermination camp in Treblinka in the summer or fall of 1942, during the genocidal Operation Reinhard.